 Roller was a member of the VMI Class of 1863 and a CSA officer.
 Papers include personal correspondence; scrapbook of Civil War clippings; 19 Civil War dispatches, including document signed by Gen. Robert E. Lee; letters concerning cadet life at VMI, 1862-1864; misc.
 VMI-related items.

-- Royster, Lawrence.
+Royster, Lawrence.
 Civil War Parole Document.
-(MS 0069) Online Access
+(MS 0069) Available Online

-Biographical note: b.
-1841, New Kent Co., Virginia; Honorary graduate, VMI Class of 1866; New Market Cadet; farmer, accountant, Court Clerk; d.
-1914, Richmond, Virginia.
-Descriptive note: 1 item.
-Parole granted to Lawrence Royster after surrender of the Confederacy, dated May 16, 1865.
-The document gives him "permission to go to his home in Richmond, VA."
+Honorary graduate, VMI Class of 1866; New Market Cadet.
+Parole granted to Royster after surrender of the Confederacy, dated May 16, 1865.

 Rutherfoord was a member of the VMI Class of 1867, New Market Cadet, & CSA veteran.
 Misc. papers include paroled prisoner's pass, dated 1865 April 10 from Appomattox Court House; misc. incoming letter & other documents (1906-1911), mostly concerned with Confederate veterans' activities.

 Three volume Civil War era diary of Union soldier Private Uri B. Scofield of Killingly, CT (b.
 1826 d.
 1894), who served with the 18th Connecticut Volunteer Infantry Regiment.
-The diary entries are not detailed, although some information about regimental activities is provided.
-Volume 1 (1864) includes the unit's march through the Shenandoah Valley and mentions the burning of the Virginia Military Institute in June 1864.
+Volume 1 (1864) includes the unit's march through the Shenandoah Valley and mentions the burning of the VMI in June 1864.

-Letters (3 items) written by Cadet John H. Shields to his parents while he was a cadet at VMI.
-Items are dated March 24 and April 7, 1864; and undated letter fragment.
-In addition to routine matters, letter of March 24 mentions faculty member Thomas H. Williamson going to Panther's Gap to "survey the land, and to make arrangements for throwing up fortifications and breastworks"; and discusses how the cadets coped with the rationing of food.
-Misc. unrelated document: field dispatch, July 31, 1862, from A.P.
-Mason to Brig.
-Gen. Charles S. Winder mentioning Gen. Robert E. Lee.
+Letters, 1864 (3 items), written by Shields to his parents while he was a cadet at VMI.
+Letter of March 24 mentions faculty member Thomas H. Williamson going to Panther's Gap to "survey the land, and to make arrangements for throwing up fortifications and breastworks"; and discusses how the cadets coped with the rationing of food.

 One letter (1861 December 23) from John Brannon (Board of Visitors, 1861-1864) to the father of Samuel Shriver (Class of 1864 & New Market cadet).
 Brannon informs Mr. Shriver of Samuel's appointment to VMI.